BP PLC

 Pros

-1. BP is a global energy player, with global operations in over 65 countries
+1. BP is the global energy player, with global operations in over 65 countries

 3. BP's business provides sustainable cash flow to maintain investments in fossil maintenance and renewables development.
 The payback is less than 10 years for upstream oil and refining, and less than 15 years for upstream gas